GoogleCloudPlatform/podcast/site/content/post/episode-7-messaging-on-the-cloud/index.md

 	</tbody>
 </table>

-{{< transcript "FRANCESC: Hello, and welcome to the seventh episode of the weekly Google Cloud Platform podcast.
+{{< transcript "FRANCESC: Hello, and welcome to the seventh episode of the weekly Google Cloud podcast.
 I am Francesc Campoy, and I'm here with my co-host Mark Mandel.
 Hi, Mark." >}}
 MARK: Hi, Francesc.
 How are you doing?
 FRANCESC: Pretty good, pretty good.
 Very happy to be here in San Francisco recording in this beautiful voiceover room today.
 MARK: Yeah, it's great.
 At least the weather's nice here in San Francisco, raining, but, you know, it's pretty good.